-We are now accepting applications for 2022.
+We are no longer accepting applications for 2022.

 FOR PROSPECTIVE APPLICANTS:

 Submit your application through our online form.

 The Mixed Methods Research Training Program for the Health Sciences targets doctorally-prepared applicants who have evidence of their potential for conducting R01/R34 quality research in mixed methods applications, scientific leadership in mixed methods in their field, and would benefit from program participation.